 Then, add in this concept: Focus on creating curves

 When she shifts her weight to the back leg, you’ll want her to bend her knee away from the camera.
-This creates a curve in the front hip and through the leg that screams “feminine.”
+When the female model bends her knee away from the camera, this creates a curve in the front hip and through one leg that screams “feminine.”

 You can also have her lean against something and arch her back.
-This pose highlights the curve of the small of her back and of her hip.
+These poses highlights the curve of the small of her back and of her hip.